-At the end of the Second World War 3.8 million British men and 400,000 women were demobilised, returning to their homes and families, some for the first time in many years.
+The world so many knew had been turned upside down by the Second World War, and the end of the war did not mean the end of the service or sacrifice for so many - 3.8 million British men and 400,000 women were demobilised, returning to their homes and families, some for the first time in many years.

 The challenges of leaving, missing and returning home are still faced by Service families today.